 Check your supplements

-It’s true that you need more nutrients now that you’re pregnant.
-But if you begin taking a prenatal vitamin, make sure to check with your doctor before taking additional vitamin/mineral supplements.
-Adding more supplements could cause you to take in more than the recommended daily allowances of certain nutrients.
+It’s true you need more nutrients now that you’re pregnant.
+But, if you begin taking a prenatal vitamin, check with your doctor first, as adding supplements could result in getting more than the recommended daily allowances of certain nutrients.

 Nausea

 If you experience nausea after taking your vitamins, try breaking them in half and take one half in the morning and one at night.
-Also make sure to take them with a little bit of food.
+Be sure to take them with a little bit of food.

 Constipation

 Constipation can be a normal side effect of pregnancy.
 Sometimes prenatal vitamins can cause constipation due to the iron content.
-Changes in your digestive system caused by pregnancy can also contribute to constipation.
-Eating foods that contain soluble fiber like oatmeal, apples, and brown rice—and drinking plenty of water—can help.
+Changes in your digestive system caused by pregnancy can also play a role in constipation.
+Eating foods that contain soluble fiber like oatmeal, apples, and brown rice—as well as drinking plenty of water—can help.

-It’s recommended that you drink about 10 cups of fluid each day during pregnancy.
+It’s recommended that you drink about ten 8-fluid-ounce glasses of water each day during pregnancy.
 Regular exercise can also help ease constipation.
 If you’re still having trouble, talk to your doctor about switching to a prenatal vitamin with less iron.

 Vitamin B6 for nausea